 I’ve seen quite a few recipes lately that call for dates to be used as a sweetener rather than other types of sugars.
 Michael buys medjool dates on a regular basis from the Whole Foods bulk bin and loves to eat them plain like candy.
 Dates contain fiber as well as a host of vitamins and minerals.

 What About Agave?

 Berkeley Whole Foods also sells bulk organic blue agave nectar.
 But I’m not sure how nutritious it is.
-According to the article, “Agave Nectar: Worse Than We Thought“, from the Weston A. Price Foundation, agave nectar is highly processed and possibly as bad or worse than high fructose corn syrup.
+According Dr. Andrew Weil, agave nectar is highly processed and possibly as bad or worse than high fructose corn syrup.

 Brown Rice Syrup: I’ve heard great things about it.
 But since I have not found in packaging-free, I’ll stick to honey and maple syrup.
 Have you found brown rice syrup in bulk?